RQWorldblender/io_scene_numdlb/README.md

 4. Select `Save User Settings` in the lower left and close the window.

 5. Alternate removal method: Navigate to the add-ons directory (location depends on OS and setup, see <https://docs.blender.org/manual/en/dev/getting_started/installing/configuration/directories.html> to find out where) at `./scripts/addons/`.
-Delete both scripts beginning with 'SSBUlt', and optionally, the `bitio.py` file.
+Delete both scripts beginning with 'SSBUlt'.

 ## Importing NUMDLB or NUANMB data
 1. Navigate to `File -> Import -> NUMDLB` or `File -> Import -> NUANMB` and select the file(s) you wish to import.
-One at a time for NUMDLB files, and multiple at a time for NUANMB animation files.
+One at a time for NUMDLB files, and multiple files can be selected for NUANMB animation files.

 2. Only if importing NUANMB files, select the armature (skeleton) for the target model before importing them.